Karl Popper: Family and training

 Karl Popper was born in Vienna (then in Austria-Hungary) in 1902 to upper-middle-class parents.
-All of Popper's grandparents were Jewish, but they were not devout and as part of the cultural assimilation process, the Popper family converted to Lutheranism before he was born and so he received a Lutheran baptism.
-His father, Simon Siegmund Carl Popper (1856-1932), was a lawyer from Bohemia and a doctor of law at the Vienna University.
-His mother, Jenny Schiff (1864-1938), was an accomplished pianist, of Silesian and Hungarian descent.
+All of Popper's grandparents were assimilated Jews; the Popper family converted to Lutheranism before he was born and so he received a Lutheran baptism.
+His father, Simon Siegmund Carl Popper (1856–1932), was a lawyer from Bohemia and a doctor of law at the Vienna University.
+His mother, Jenny Schiff (1864–1938), was an accomplished pianist of Silesian and Hungarian descent.
 Popper's uncle was the Austrian philosopher Josef Popper-Lynkeus.
 After establishing themselves in Vienna, the Poppers made a rapid social climb in Viennese society, as Popper's father became a partner in the law firm of Vienna's liberal mayor Raimund Grübl, and after Grübl's death in 1898 took over the business.
 Popper received his middle name after Raimund Grübl.
 (In his autobiography, Popper erroneously recalls that Grübl's first name was Carl).
 His parents were close friends of Sigmund Freud's sister Rosa Graf.
 His father was a bibliophile who had 12,000–14,000 volumes in his personal library and took an interest in philosophy, the classics, and social and political issues.
 Popper inherited both the library and the disposition from him.
 Later, he would describe the atmosphere of his upbringing as having been "decidedly bookish".

 Popper left school at the age of 16 and attended lectures in mathematics, physics, philosophy, psychology and the history of music as a guest student at the University of Vienna.
 In 1919, Popper became attracted by Marxism and subsequently joined the Association of Socialist School Students.
-He also became a member of the Social Democratic Workers' Party of Austria, which was at that time a party that fully adopted the Marxist ideology.
+He also became a member of the Social Democratic Workers' Party of Austria, which was at that time a party that fully adopted Marxism.
 After the street battle in the Hörlgasse on 15 June 1919, when police shot eight of his unarmed party comrades, he turned away from what he saw as the philosopher Karl Marx's historical materialism, abandoned the ideology, and remained a supporter of social liberalism throughout his life.